Tommysayl/Tommysayl/README.md

 ### Hello there 👋   I'm Tommaso!

--  Studied to become a machine learning developer, but also worked on projects on the cardano and algorand blockchains
+-  I focused on machine learning state-of-the-art techniques during my academic formation
+-  I worked as a blockchain developer (Cardano) on a personal project for 1 year
+-  Now working as a gcp cloud engineer at Target Reply Rome

 #### Languages and Tools: